webtides/element-js/docs/features/templates.md

 **spreadAttributes(attributes)**

 Renders multiple attributes as key="value" pairs from a map of attributes.
+Be aware that `spreadAttributes` only works with the given values and does not remember prior iterations.
+Therefore, it will only add / remove values that are present in the given map.

 Parameters: